edemond/abstract/README.md

 # Abstract

 Circa 2014.
 This is an attempt to build a language and interpreter for music composition.
-The core idea was to create musical "contexts" by accreting bits of harmonic and rhythmic information in a short expression, and then to cobble them together into a piece of music with combinators to play in parallel or in sequence.
+The core idea was to create musical "contexts" by accreting bits of harmonic and rhythmic information in a short expression, and then to arrange those into a piece of music with combinators to play in parallel or in sequence.
 It also supports function-like blocks for abstracting and parameterizing repeated sequences.

 In that way, composition proceeds top-down, as opposed to bottom-up approaches of other musical languages I'd encountered, where you build up note-by-note.
 The idea, too, was that you could abstract sequences and parameterize it with different harmonic information (for example: write a I-IV-V chord progression as a function, then play it in the key of C, or Db, or whichever.)